 The Future Lies in the Past

-For those of us who belong to Him, God’s discipline is always healing and restorative; not so for those who refuse to follow Him.
-For them, the consequences for sin lead only to more destruction.
+For those of us who belong to Him, God’s discipline is always healing and restorative but only to those who follow Him.
+For those who don’t, the consequences of sin lead only to more destruction.
 We see this everywhere in contemporary culture where anxiety and depression are so prevalent.
-Thanks to God, however, we have a sin cure, and that is our Savior, Jesus Christ.
-Those whom He has redeemed will inherit the blessings of eternal life, and that means even our sin suffering is used by God for our good.
+Thanks to God, however, we have a sin cure and that is our Savior, Jesus Christ.
+Those whom He has redeemed will inherit the blessings of eternal life and that means even our sin suffering is used by God for our good.
 Jesus is the only hope we have.
 We are forgiven in Christ; nevertheless, we must ask God to forgive us and to give us the faith and courage to sin no more.

-2. Your sin brings dishonor to God and harm to yourself and others 100 percent of the time.
+- Your sin brings dishonor to God and harm to yourself and others 100% of the time.
 You can repent right now.
 Will you?